 If a variable speed motor option is required or desired, a three phase AC motor can be used with a variable frequency drive (VFD).
 By simply varying the voltage and frequency of the applied waveform using a VFD the motor speed and torque can be controlled.
 These types of motors are commonly available, and with VFD’s to control speed, they are economical to use.

-If you would like to have us prepare a competitive quote on AC motors, please contact our sales team.
+If you would like us to prepare a competitive quote on AC motors, please contact our sales team.